kusterlab/topas-pipeline/README.md

     ```
     make build
     ```
-3. Create a config file named `config_patients.json` in the repository with your configurations (see section `Configuration`) and run:
+3. Create a config file named `config_patients.json` in the repository with your configurations (see section `Configuration`)
+4. Start the pipeline:
     ```
     make docker_all
     ```
-   You can use a custom config file (works only with relative paths) and adjust the memory and cores (default: 300GB, 8 cores):
+   You can also use a custom config file (works only with relative paths) and adjust the memory and cores (default: 100GB, 8 cores):
     ```
     CONFIG_FILE=./path/to/config.json MEMORY_LIMIT=300gb CPU_LIMIT=16 make docker_all
     ```